 Lupus erythematosus causes a variety of symptoms that differ between patients.
 People who have the condition may experience mild to severe symptoms that are chronic or infrequent.
-The nature of the condition makes diagnosis challenging, so the residents of the Columbus and Upper Arlington area rely on the expertise of board-certified dermatologist Dr. Shari Hicks-Graham.
+The nature of the condition makes diagnosis challenging, so the residents of the Greater Columbus area rely on the expertise of board-certified dermatologist Dr. Shari Hicks-Graham.

 Lupus erythematosus, known commonly as “lupus,” is an inflammatory disease in which your immune system attacks your organs and tissues, such as: